 Boundless Minds is working towards SDG 8.
 Decent Work and Economic Growth.

 An estimated 83 per cent of all unemployed people in the country of Uganda are aged between 15-24 years old.
-Of 40,000+ school and university graduates, approximately 70% are unable to find job opportunities, largely due to a lack of work-readiness and entrepreneurial soft-skills developed in formal education.
+Of 40,000+ school and university graduates, approximately 70% are unable to find paid job opportunities, largely due to a lack of work-readiness and entrepreneurial soft-skills developed in formal education.

 Boundless Minds uses experiential training, volunteer placements and mentor/job matching as pathways to entrepreneurship, employability and social justice learning.
 This compliments existing education systems by offering training on soft skills such as communication, critical thinking, teamwork, and management.

-To date, Boundless Minds has ollaborated with 3 universities, 15 placement and training organisations, 40 mentor professionals and 20 community schools to equip over 500 young people with work-readiness and practical entrepreneurial skills.
+To date, Boundless Minds has collaborated with 3 universities, 15 placement and training organisations, 40 mentor professionals and 20 community schools to equip over 500 young people with work-readiness and practical entrepreneurial skills.
 It has also carried out career mapping sessions with over 2,000 high school students.